cedar-policy/rfcs/text/0068-entity-tags.md

     }
 }
 ```
 Legal schemas only allow records with `default` to appear as direct entity attributes, and likewise restricts the `type` associated with `default` to not include `default`-containing record types.
-Record types with a `default` may not have any named attributes.
+Records with a `default` element cannot also have an `attributes` element (and so cannot have named attributes).

 ### Policies, entities, and evaluation